yongcongwang/note/docs/Math/Linear-Algebra/Positive-Definite-Matrices-and-Applications/05_svd.md

 We can think of A as a linear transformation taking a vector $\mathbf{v}_ 1$ in its row space to a vector $\mathbf{u}_ 1 = A \mathbf{v}_ 1$ in its column space.
 The SVD arises from finding an orthogonal basis for the row space that gets transformed into orthogonal basis for the column space: $A\mathbf{v}_ i = \sigma_ i \mathbf{u}_ i$

 It's not hard to find an orthogonal basis for the row space - the Gram-Schmidt process gives us one right way.
-But in general, there's on reason to expect A to transform that basis to another orthogonal basis.
+But in general, there's no reason to expect A to transform that basis to another orthogonal basis.

 You may be wondering about the vectors in the nullspace of A and $A^T$.
 There are no problem - zeros on the diagonal of $\Sigma$ will take care of them.